 About the Hiking Marathon

 The first marathon in 2015 was extremely successful.
 Over 300 completed the marathon.
 This happened with little publicity.
 The marathon caught the imagination of the local people in Cumberland County.
 The second marathon in 2016 was also very successful.
 Over 600 people entered the marathon.
 Once again this happened with little publicity but we did form a committee to spread the workload and ensure that this community event continues for many years to come.
-In 2017 we had 900 registrations.
-In 2018 we had over 1,500 registrations as the event.

 Hiking Marathon Committee